Taste the real Alphono Mango SHOP NOW

 Rumali is a variety of aam grown in north and southern India, particularly in the northern states of Uttar Pradesh and Bihar.

-Known for its thin skin like rumal or handkerchief with its sweet, aromatic flavor and juicy flesh.
+Known for its thin skin like rumal or handkerchief with its sweet, aromatic flavour and juicy flesh.

 They are round-shaped mangoes.
 They look like golden yellow apples.